Four Day Paris Itinerary

 Notre Dame Cathedral

-Montmartre is one of my favorite neighborhoods because its full of artists, and it has a seedy side since it’s not too far from the red-light district.
-You should walk Montmartre where Pablo Picasso, Vincent van Gough, Auguste Renoir and many other famous artists had lived.
+Visiting Montmartre is one of the best things to do in Paris.
+It’s one of my favorite neighborhoods because its full of artists, and it has a seedy side since it’s not too far from the red-light district.
+You should walk Montmartre where Pablo Picasso, Vincent van Gough, Auguste Renoir, and many other famous artists had lived.

-Montmartre, or “Mount of Martyrs,” was named because in the 3rd century the first Parisian Christians faced martyrdom where the Basilica of the Sacre-Coeur stands today.
-Walk up the 270 steps to the top for panoramic Paris views.
+Another Paris tip is to add the Sacre-Coeur Basilica in Montmartre to your Paris itinerary.
+It’s known as the “Mount of Martyrs,” because in the 3rd century the first Parisian Christians faced martyrdom where the Basilica of the Sacre-Coeur stands today.
+Walk up the 270 steps to the top for panoramic views of Paris.

 Place Du Tertre

-Hire an artist to sketch your portrait at Place Du Tertre and browse through the local artwork.
+Another Paris tip is to hire an artist to sketch your portrait at Place Du Tertre.
+Then browse through the local artwork.

 Salvador Dali Museum